Date: June 2019

 - preliminary consideration of charges against an employee.

 Meeting(s) may be closed while the SWCD is considering whether employee disciplinary action is warranted.
-Once a conclusion is reached, the discussion must be conducted in public.
+Once a decision that discipline is warranted is made, future meetings or hearing related to the allegations must be open.
 It is advisable that the individual who is the subject of the closed session be made aware of the meeting.
-This does not provide for the individual’s participation in the meeting.
-The only way in which the individual can participate is to request the meeting be open to the public.
+However this does not provide for the individual’s participation in the meeting.
+Typically the only way in which the individual may participate is to request the meeting be open to the public.

 The statute includes some procedural requirements that must be followed when closing a meeting.
 All closed meetings (except those closed because of attorney-client privilege) must be electronically recorded.
 SWCDs should consult with the county attorney or other legal counsel to ensure such requirements are met.